XcalableMP/manual/en/distribute.rst

    !$xmp distribute t(cyclic(w)) onto p

 Target data is divided into a contiguous block of size w and distributed among nodes in a round-robin manner.
-Block-cyclic distribution is suitable for computation which has irregular load balance and references to neighborhood elements.
+Block-cyclic distribution is suitable for computation which has an irregular load balance and references to neighborhood elements.

 * XMP/C program